Lactation University Offers a 95+ Hour IBCLC Prep Course Online!

 Heads up: Student Presentations begin Module 6 Select book for the Book Review |

 Additional module information only available to registered students.
-Enroll to view remaining 11 modules, and begin your journey to become proficient in lactation consulting.
+Enroll to receive the Class Syllabus, and begin your journey to become proficient in lactation consulting.

 If you are not ready to register, but want to join the email list, sign up below.